-2.6B Use of Fireworks in Reserves S Use of fireworks within parks and sportsgrounds comply with Council and Work Cover requirements for such activities.
-Use of fireworks within parks and • Proposals for fireworks displays have P/HSC O sportsgrounds comply with Council's development consent where Council and Work Cover Authority consent. requirements for such activities.
-Proposals have approved Development Applications and approval from Work Cover Authority as required.
-2.6C Circuses, Fetes and Fairs Circuses, fetes and festivals within parks and sportsgrounds comply with Council's Circuses, fetes and festivals • Ensure parks and sportsgrounds are not MPL O within parks and sportsgrounds allocated for use by circuses using wild and comply with Council's exotic animals.
-No circuses using wild and exotic animals take place in parks and sportsgrounds. for certific Ensure any circus, fete or festival has the MPL / O appropriate certification for amusement MRI equipment and insurance as required by Licences for circuses, fetes and fairs are only granted to applicants with appropriate certification and insurance.
+2.6B Use of Fireworks in Reserves S Use of fireworks within parks and Proposals for fireworks sportsgrounds comply with Council's development Cover necessary and Work Cover requirements for such activities.
+Use of fireworks within parks and sproposals for fireworks displays have P / HSC sportsgrounds comply with Council's development consent where Council and Work Cover necessary and Work Cover Authority consent. requirements for such activities. >/HSC 0 Proposals have approved Development Applications and approval from Work Cover Authority as required.
+2.6C Circuses, Fetes and Fairs Circuses, fetes and festivals • Ensure parks within parks and sportsgrounds allocated for us comply with Council's exotic animals.
+Circuses, fetes and festivals • Ensure parks and sportsgrounds are not MPL within parks and sportsgrounds allocated for use by circuses using wild and comply with Council's exotic animals.
+MPL 0 No circuses using wild and exotic animals take place in parks and sportsgrounds. requirements for certification and insurance appropriate certification equipment and insurance council's Risk and Insuran or festival has the for amusement a as required by ce Manager.
+MPL / 0 Licences for circuses, fetes and fairs are only granted to applicants with appropriate certification and insurance.

-2.7 USE FOR ACCESS OR STORAGE
+7 USE FOR ACCESS OR STORAGE